Things To Do in Southern California With Kids

 Don’t miss Krazy Kirk and the Hillbillies, our favorite live show.
 The amazingly detailed Calico Mine Ride is a don’t-miss family attraction!
 And my big kids hit all the thrill rides like Xcellerator and GhostRider.

 Knott’s Berry Farm day passes are considerable less expensive than Disneyland.
 Purchase discounted Knott’s Berry Farm tickets through my partner Get Away Today (under tickets, click “Huntington Beach” to find them).

 SoCal Insider Tip: Line waits for the rides in Camp Snoopy can be ridiculously long, especially on the weekend.
-Be sure to check out my post on how to maximize your time with little ones at Knott’s Berry Farm.
+If traveling with younger kids, read more about how to maximize your time with little ones at Knott’s Berry Farm.